Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Kwon Alexander

-is out for Sunday's matchup with the
+is out for Sunday's matchup with the Vikings.

 Kendell Beckwith